 - 1 Tbsp. finely chopped onion

 - 3 (10-ounce) packages organic frozen chopped spinach, thawed and drained

 - 3/4 cup flour (use white rice flour for gluten-free option)

 - 1 cup grated fresh parmesan cheese, divided

 - 2 Tbsp. fresh chopped parsley

 - In a large skillet over medium-high heat, sauté onion in butter until onion is translucent.
 Stir in drained spinach and cook until almost dry, about 5 minutes.
 Add ricotta cheese and cook an additional 2 minutes.
 Remove from heat and cool to room temperature.

-Stir in flour, 1/2 cup parmesan cheese, salt, pepper, nutmeg, garlic, parsley, and eggs.
+- Stir in flour, 1/2 cup parmesan cheese, salt, pepper, garlic powder, nutmeg, parsley, and eggs.

-Drop about 12 dumplings at a time into barely boiling water; cook 5 to 6 minutes or until dumplings float to the surface.
+- Heat water until just boiling.
+Drop about 12 dumplings at a time into boiling water; cook 5-6 minutes or until dumplings float to the surface.
 Remove from water with slotted spoon and place in a 9x13-inch glass baking dish and keep warm.
 Repeat until all dumplings are cooked.

-Melt the remaining 1/2 cup of butter and use it to drizzle the cooked dumplings.
-Sprinkle with the remaining 1/2 cup parmesan cheese.
+- Drizzle the 1/2 cup melted butter over the cooked dumplings.
+Sprinkle with the remaining parmesan cheese.
 Serve hot.